Sensorics and Elements of Artificial Intelligence

 Language of instruction

-Theoretical fundamentals and practical know-how of applied sensorics.
+Theoretical fundamentals and practical know-how of applied sensors.
 Sensor applications are pointed to automation and mechatronics.
-Acquired knowledge enables students to integrate into realisation teams solving system development, projection and production of intelligent systems and interdisciplinary tasks in engineering practice.
+Acquired knowledge enables students to integrate into teams dealing with implementation of advanced systems within interdisciplinary fields in engineering practice.

 Specification of controlled education, way of implementation and compensation for absences